nicholsons/comp0034_week5/exercises/2_multi_page_dash_app.md

 # Introduction to interactivity in Dash

-Watch the video: TO BE RECORDED

-This activity is also documented in the [GitHub repository](https://github.com/nicholsons/comp0034_week4.git) in `exercises/2_multi_page_dash_app.md`

 You will likely need to refer to the [Multi page apps and URL support](https://dash.plotly.com/urls) in the Dash documentation.

 ## Introduction to this activity
 In the last activity you learned how to use callbacks to add interactivity to your dash application.

-In the app layout you added the two charts using tabs, however the app itself was still a single page app.
+If you complete the final challenge then you may have added two charts using tabs, however the app itself was still a single page app.

 This activity will introduce you to creating a multi-page Dash app.